-From coffee to candles, the yummiest pumpkin spice products of 2021 | CNN Underscored
+Pumpkin spice season is here: 24 items you'll want to buy ASAP | CNN Underscored

 Maple Craft Pumpkin Spice Vermont Maple Syrup ($14.99; amazon.com)

-Whether it’s pancakes, waffles or french toast, you’ll want to pour this on everything.
+Whether it’s pancakes, waffles or French toast, you’ll want to pour this on everything.
 Here’s a hint too: Mix it onto ice cream.

 Pumpkin spice candy